 // Greedy algorithm: select UserOps with highest priority fee

-// accounting for gas limit and storage conflicts
+// taking into account gas limit and storage conflicts

 return this.selectNonConflicting(